How to Eliminate Scope Creep From Any Engagement In 4 Easy Steps

 2 | Display Each Service to Clients

-There are some clients that actively try to take advantage of your kindness and get as much free work as they can.
+However, there are some clients that actively try to take advantage of your kindness and get as much free work as they can.

 Thankfully, there are many more clients out there that aren’t trying to take advantage of you, they just don’t know that what they’re asking is outside of what they’re paying for.